kuzudb/kuzu-docs/docs/cypher/query-clauses/match.md

 ### Omit Binding Variables to Nodes or Relationships
 You can also omit binding a variable to a node or relationship in your graph patterns if you will not use them in somewhere else in your query (e.g., WHERE or RETURN).
-For example, below, we query for 2-hop paths searching for "the cities that Users that "a" Users follows".
+For example, below, we query for 2-hop paths searching for "the cities of Users that "a" Follows".
 Because we do not need to return the Users that "a" Users follows or the properties of the Follows and LivesIn edges that form these 2-paths, we can omit giving variable names to them.